achirkin/constraints-deriving/README.md

 the plugin is hardcoded to **not** generate instances for any classes and types in `GHC.Generics`, `Data.Data`, `Data.Typeable`, `Language.Haskell.TH`.

+#### Overlapping instances

+By default `DeriveAll` marks all instances as `NoOverlap` if there are no overlapping closed type families involved.
+Otherwise, it marks overlapped type instances as `Incoherent`.
+If this logic does not suit you, you can enforce `OverlapMode` using `DeriveAll'` data constructor.

 ### ToInstance